Qloapps/qloapps-docs/docs/webservice/basic-topics.md

 ### CRUD and REST API

-**[CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete)** : The four basic operations for managing data in a sotware are **Create, Read, Update, Delete**.
+**[CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete)**: The four basic operations for managing data in a sotware are **Create, Read, Update, Delete**.
 CRUD is an acronym for these operations.

-**[REST](https://en.wikipedia.org/wiki/Representational_state_transfer)** : defines a kind of software architecture which promotes the use of HTTP methods when building a web application.
+**[REST](https://en.wikipedia.org/wiki/Representational_state_transfer)**: Defines a kind of software architecture which promotes the use of HTTP methods when building a web application.

 HTTP has many methods that can perform actions on data in the REST architecture.
-Below are four most important [HTTP methods](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods) :
+Below are four most important [HTTP methods](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods):

 | HTTP/REST   | CRUD        | SQL         |
 | :---        | :---        | :---        |